vikrampawar/stories/pages/AtThePark.md

 Saying this, pocketing his loot, the financial genius disappeared.

 Takkarram heaved a sigh of relief.
-He was glad that he was finally alone with Andagamma, and Andagamma seemed less like the deity we mentioned earlier and seemed a bit mollified.
+He was glad that he was finally alone with Andagamma, and Andagamma seemed less like the deity we mentioned earlier and probably has been a bit mollified.
+Here, Takkarram was partially correct.

+As soon as the little master disappeared, Andagamma started laughing uncontrollably.
+Then she stopped, and then looking at Takkarram, she started laughing again.

+Takkaram had a confused look in his face, there was a bit excitement also mixed in with the confusion.
+He was finding Andagamma's laughter delightful as he normally finds.
+It had that silvery quality that made it seemed heavenly to him.
+But, he wasn't sure if she was laughing at him.

+Andagamma seemed to be in her own world.
+Now, she was holding her tummy and laughing.